San Diego Complex, High-Asset Divorce Attorneys

 When assets in a divorce are significant or complex, it is critical that you have an experienced San Diego family law attorney on your side.
 At Mattis Law, A.P.C., we have experience dealing with valuation, negotiation, and litigation of complex divorce cases that involve high net worth.
 We will use our extensive knowledge of the law to advocate on your behalf and ensure that your rights are protected every step of the way.

-If you work with us during your high-asset divorce, our lead attorneys can:
+If you work with us during your San Diego high-asset divorce, our attorneys can:

 - Evaluate all of your assets, debts, and property